Skip to main content

-Setout is the on-site marking of where every post, gate, and panel will sit, transferred from the drawings to the actual ground using string lines, paint marks, and steel pegs.
-It happens after the site survey and before any digging.
+Setout is marking where every post, gate, and panel will sit, copied from the drawing onto the real ground with string lines, paint marks, and pegs.
+You do it after the site is checked and before any digging.

 A good setout catches errors that the drawing didn't expect: a tree root in the post hole, a buried sewer line, a kerb that's not actually parallel to what the survey said it was, a slope steeper than the contour map suggested.
 Catching these at setout costs an hour.
 Catching them after the concrete is poured costs a day.